siddiquesalman/flatnet/README.md

   year={2019}
 }
 ```
-In case of any queries, please reach to me at salmansiddique.khan@gmail.com
+In case of any queries, please reach out to me at salmansiddique.khan@gmail.com